Great Irish warpipes: Surviving evidence for the original Irish Warpipe tradition

 Some illustrations of Irish mouth-blown pipes do exist, but these are largely rough or inaccurate.
 Among the native Irish depictions of the instrument is a c.
-16th-century painting in the margin of a missal of the Abbey of Rosgall, Co.
-Kildare, and now in the Bodleian Library, showing a piper playing an instrument with two drones and a chanter in the usual positions.
+16th-century painting in the margin of a missal of the Abbey of Rosgall, County Kildare, and now in the Bodleian Library, showing a piper playing an instrument with two drones and a chanter in the usual positions.
 The drones are of unequal length and all pipes have flaring Medieval-style bell ends.
 Otherwise, however, the picture is quite rough and unrealistically proportioned.